 The Best Homemade 4th of July Patriotic Decorations

 What’s more American than the 4th of July?
 A day filled with family, friends, picnics, and fireworks!
 If you want to add some extra patriotic flair to your celebrations this year, try making some of your own decorations.
-This project was so easy and could be made on a pillow cover, napkins, or tablecloth.
+This project was so easy and could be made on a pillow cover, napkin, or tablecloth.

 The 4th of July will be here in a few weeks!
 It’s time to start thinking about patriotic decor so I thought I would share one of my favorite patriotic decorations.
 This free-stitch embroidery pillow was simple and very fun to make.